I own a Tesla Model S and Model X with Autopilot. Best cars I've ever had.

 While some make efforts to shut it down, rarely do regulatory bodies make an effort to measure the HARM done by shutting down the tech.

-Sure, we could shut down efforts for autonomous cars, and in so doing continue a 33,000 annual death rate per year… but that, IMHO, would be immoral and irresponsible.
+Sure, we could shut down efforts for autonomous vehicles, and in so doing continue a 33,000 annual death rate per year… but that, IMHO, would be immoral and irresponsible.
 Or we can embrace the technology and drive the death rate towards zero.

 Technology is hard, but it's worth it.